Skip to content

 Thai basil tempeh is a savory vegan meal inspired by the Thai dish “pad krapow gai.”
 (Thai basil chicken).

-Tempeh is still a fairly new fermented food, and it is becoming more and more popular as a vegan protein option.
-Tempeh is a great vegan chicken substitute because of the texture of the mycelium and the beans.
+Tempeh is a relatively new fermented food, but it is becoming increasingly popular as a vegan protein option.
+Because of the texture of the mycelium and the beans, tempeh is a great vegan chicken substitute.
 It crumbles into a consistency similar to ground chicken, making it perfect for this recipe.

 You should use Thai basil, specifically, for this recipe.
 It is a type of basil with the sweetest anise flavor.
 You can use regular basil, too, though.
 I’ve used both, and it was delicious each time.